-The exact price of the gutters will depend on the brand selected, the exact thickness of the gutters and other factors.
+The exact price of the gutters will also depend on the brand selected, the exact thickness of the gutters and other factors.
 Another cost which home owners should consider while calculating cutter cost is the installation cost.

 Your contractor of choice for installation of the gutter will usually charge per feet of gutter, and this may be $10 or more per feet, depending on the complexity of the work.
 The total cost of the gutters will vary based on the length of the gutters which are required for the house, most homes will require at least 160 feet of rain gutters for their house.

 The choice of rain gutter material will significantly impact the cost and durability.
 Rain gutters are available in various materials, including vinyl, steel, copper, and aluminum.
 Vinyl rain gutters are probably the most budget-friendly option out there.
 Typically, these gutters cost you anywhere from $3 to $7 per linear foot.
 Vinyl gutters are preferred by many because they are easy to install, resistant to rust and corrosion, and lightweight.
 However, these gutters may not be as strong as other materials and tend to crack in extreme weather conditions.